War of the Colossal Beast (1958)

 15 August 2020

 Director: Daniel Mann

-Screenwriter: Gilbert Ralston based on Stephen Gilbert’s Ratman’s Notebooks.
+Screenwriter: Gilbert Ralston (novel: Stephen Gilbert)

 Willard is a wonderful film, even if I don’t like the ending.
 You probably know it — it was a big hit.
 Willard is a social outcast so he makes friends with rats — especially two: Socrates and Ben.
 But Willard goes a little crazy after his mother dies.
-This leads up to the most spectacular moment where he confronts his awful boss and has his rat friends kill him.
+This leads up to the most spectacular moment where he confronts his awful boss and has his rat friends kill the man.
 Unfortunately, Willard turns on the rats — killing the rest that are at home.
 But Ben knows and so you know what happens next.

 The film featured some great actors.
 Ernest Borgnine as the horrible boss.
 Elsa Lanchester (Bride of Frankenstein) as Willard’s mother.
 And Bruce Davison as Willard.

 The film is not in the public domain, but you can normally find it on YouTube or DailyMotion.
-But you owe it to yourself to get the Shout!
-Factory Blu-ray/DVD edition which has a very good print along with a great transfer and a commentary with Bruce Davison.
+But you owe it to yourself to get the Shout Factory Blu-ray/DVD edition which has a very good print along with a great transfer and a commentary with Bruce Davison.

 Witch Hunt (1994)